 A popular attraction in North Adelaide is the Adelaide Zoo.
 Home to over 2500 animals and 250 different species, this is a superb spot for anyone looking to escape the busy CBD life.
 The Zoo is the second oldest zoo in Australia and offers a lot of fun for kids and family.

-You can also explore the Adelaide Botanical Garden, Adelaide Oval, St. Peter’s Cathedral, Peace Park, and the Cathedral Hotel.
+You can also explore the a fascinating cultural landmard called St. Peter’s Cathedral, and the Cathedral Hotel.

 North Adelaide has a wide variety of hotels that suit all different types of budgets.
 The area is popular with backpackers, but it’s also common to see mid to high-end hotels around the area.